Skip to main content

 Cosmetic Evaluation of Existing Restorations

-Sometimes cosmetic concerns involve existing crowns or restorations that don’t look natural.
+Sometimes cosmetic concerns involve existing crowns or restorations that don’t match your aesthetic goals.
 Should they be replaced?
 Can they be modified?
-Are they limiting your smile appearance or creating unnatural looking crowns?
+Are they limiting your smile appearance or appearing as unnatural looking crowns?

-A prosthodontist evaluates existing restorations and recommends whether they should be modified or replaced for improved cosmetics.
-Crown and bridge problems often have cosmetic components worth addressing.
+A prosthodontist evaluates existing restorations and discusses whether they should be modified or replaced for improved cosmetics.
+Crown and bridge problems sometimes have cosmetic components that address concerns.

 Digital Smile Design Technology